(Photo courtesy of NetPS Plant Finder)

 A vigorous climbing vine that produces delicious edible but small kiwi fruit on female plants; female plants require a male pollinator to set fruit; very hardy and adaptable, a great way to fool your friends with the tasty fruit

-The Hardy Kiwi is a woody vine that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+The Hardy Kiwi is a woody vine that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green oval fruit which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: